Connectivity on Kilimanjaro

 Sadly there are no convenient electric points on Kilimanjaro, and the cold weather conditions will sap the power quicker than when it's sat in your kitchen.

 Solar chargers and power banks have improved over recent years so you should be able to keep gadgets charged while coping with the knocks and dust that are part and parcel of a Kilimanjaro climb.
+Solar chargers come into the market and have improved greatly.
+With the African sun you'll find these are very good at keeping your smartphone and power bank charged up on the mountain.

 Don't forget the cost though.
 There are many stories in the news of people who have managed to run up horrendous phone charges when abroad, usually from data charges.